We also peeled and chopped up bosc pears to use for dipping in this recipe. If you are avoiding wine, just use water to get to desired consistency.

 - 1/2 teaspoon garlic powder

-- 1-2 teaspoons Old Bay seasoning (or paprika with a little ground ginger and cayenne)
+- 2 teaspoons (or more to taste) Old Bay seasoning (or paprika with a little ground ginger and cayenne)

 - 1/4 - 1/2 cup dry white wine or dry sherry (optional)